-The consolidated financial statements are presented in United States Dollars ("U.S. Dollars"), unless otherwise specified.
+The condensed consolidated interim financial statements are presented in United States Dollars ("U.S. Dollars"), unless otherwise specified.
 The functional currency of Freegold is Canadian Dollars.
 However, the functional currency of the Company's foreign subsidiaries is the U.S. Dollar.
-Accordingly, the consolidated financial statements are presented in U.S. Dollars.
+Accordingly, the condensed consolidated interim financial statements are presented in U.S. Dollars.
 Unless otherwise noted, all currency amounts presented in this MD&A are stated in U.S. Dollars.